KAICOロゴマーク

 * A senior start-up company that is engaged in the healthcare business, including the manufacture and sale of food products)

-Change the World with Silkworms
+Changing the World with Silkworms

 After four years of intensive research and development, we are ready to work on full-scale commercialization and mass production of our innovative vaccines and pharmaceutical raw materials.